 The COVID-19 pandemic and the resulting economic conditions and government orders have resulted in a material decrease in consumer spending and an unprecedented decline in transaction volumes in the global travel industry.
 Our financial results and prospects are largely dependent on these transaction volumes.
-Although it is impossible to accurately predict the ultimate impact of these developments on our business, our financial results for the quarter ended March 31, 2020 have been significantly and negatively impacted, with a material decline in total revenues, net income, cash flow from operations and Adjusted EBITDA as compared to the corresponding period in 2019.
+Although it is impossible to accurately predict the ultimate impact of these developments on our business, our financial results for the quarter ended June 30, 2020 have been significantly and negatively impacted, with a material decline in total revenues, net income, cash flow from operations and Adjusted EBITDA as compared to the corresponding period in 2019.
 This downward trend could continue for an unpredictable period.

 Due to the uncertain and rapidly evolving nature of current conditions around the world, we are unable to predict accurately the impact that COVID-19 will have on our business going forward.
-We currently expect, however, that the COVID-19 outbreak will impact our financial performance for the quarter ended June 30, 2020 much more significantly than it impacted the quarter ended March 31, 2020, primarily because an increasing number of markets and locations will have been subject to the governmental measures and economic disruptions noted above during the entirety of the second quarter (as compared to the first quarter, when the effects of the outbreak were largely limited to China and certain other Asian markets during January 2020 and much of February 2020).
-With the spread of COVID-19 to Europe, the United States and other regions, we expect the outbreak and its effects to continue to have a significant adverse impact on our business, financial condition and operating results for the duration of the pandemic and during the subsequent economic recovery, which could be an extensive period of time.
+We expect the outbreak and its effects to continue to have a significant adverse impact on our business, financial condition and operating results for the duration of the pandemic and during the subsequent economic recovery, which could be an extended period of time.

-The COVID-19 pandemic may result in potential impairments of goodwill, long-term investments and long-lived assets; increasing provisions for bad debt including risks associated with travel agencies ability to repay us for bookings that have now cancelled; and increases in cash outlays to refund travel service providers for cancelled bookings.
+The COVID-19 pandemic may result in potential impairments of goodwill, long-term investments and long-lived assets; increasing provisions for bad debt including risks associated with travel agencies ability to repay us for incentive fees associated with bookings that have now cancelled; and increases in cash outlays to refund travel service providers for cancelled bookings.

-We did not record any material impairments in the first quarter of 2020; however, future changes in our expected cash flows or other factors as a result of the COVID-19 pandemic may cause our goodwill or other assets to be impaired, resulting in a non-cash charge.
-As we cannot predict the duration or scope of the COVID-19 pandemic, the negative financial impact to our consolidated financial statements cannot be reasonably estimated, but could be material.
-In addition, given the volatility in global markets and the financial difficulties faced by many of our travel suppliers, we have increased our provisions for bad debt related to certain of our airline providers and, to a lesser extent, hoteliers.
-We are closely monitoring positions with travel agencies, as with cancelled bookings exceeding new bookings, refunds could be due to us in the second quarter creating additional bad debt exposure.
+We did not record any material impairments in the first half of 2020; however, future changes in our expected cash flows or other factors as a result of the COVID-19 pandemic may cause our goodwill or other assets to be impaired, resulting in a non-cash charge.
+As we cannot predict the duration or scope of the COVID-19 pandemic, the negative financial impact to our consolidated financial statements of potential future impairments cannot be reasonably estimated, but could be material.
+In addition, given the volatility in global markets and the financial difficulties faced by many of our travel suppliers, we have increased our provisions for bad debt related to certain of our airline providers and, to a lesser extent, car rental providers and hoteliers.
+We are continuing to closely monitor positions with travel agencies, to identify situations in which cancelled bookings exceed new bookings, resulting in refunds due to us and creating possible additional bad debt exposure.
 Moreover, due to the high level of cancellations of existing bookings, we have incurred, and expect to continue to incur, higher than normal cash outlays to refund travel service providers for cancelled bookings.
 Any material increase in our provisions for bad debt, and any material increase in cash outlays to travel suppliers would have a corresponding effect on our results of operations, liquidity and related cash flows.